Toyota Sienta: 2018 Japanese market facelift

-The facelifted second-generation Sienta went on sale in Japan on September 11, 2018.
+The facelifted second-generation Sienta went on sale in Japan on 11 September 2018.
 The five-seater variant of the Sienta, called "Funbase", was added.
 The grille was mildly revised, with dashed motifs along with side chrome trimmings.

 2019 Southeast Asian market facelift

-The facelifted Southeast Asian market Sienta was launched in Thailand on August 6, 2019 and in Indonesia on September 2, 2019.
+The facelifted Southeast Asian market Sienta was launched in Thailand on 6 August 2019 and in Indonesia on 2 September 2019.
 Unlike the Japanese market facelift, the changes are only applied to the grille and some parts of the interior.
 Other changes include armrests for the driver and second-row passengers.

 Third generation (XP210; 2022)

-The third-generation Sienta was launched in Japan on August 23, 2022.
+The third-generation Sienta was launched in Japan on 23 August 2022.
 Built on the GA-B platform shared with the XP210 series Yaris, it is offered in X, G and Z grade levels.

-It was also launched in Singapore on October 6, 2022.
+The Sienta was launched in Singapore on 6 October 2022.
 Imported from Japan, it is only offered in Hybrid Elegance grade level.